What Can Diabetics Eat For Breakfast?

 - Fruit salad – your salad may include various fruits allowed for diabetics: apples, cherries, plums, kiwi, some strawberries, various berries, etc. You can use low-fat yogurt as a “sauce” for such a salad.
 You are trying to avoid overripe bananas and grapes.
 In small amounts, any nuts – walnuts, peanuts, cashews, hazelnuts, almonds, or pistachios, can be added to fruit salad.
 Their glycemic index is low, but their calorie content is relatively high.

 - Cottage cheese with fruit – Cottage cheese is a fairly popular product.
 It is made from different types of milk (mostly cow and goat milk).
 It is an excellent source of protein, with about 18 grams per 100 g.
 Fat content varies from 1 to 18 g per 100 g, depending on the product.
 It also contains A, B, and D vitamins and essential minerals like calcium.

-Here are some options for combining fruit with cottage cheese: sliced bananas or whipped bananas; berries – blueberries, strawberries, raspberries, blackberries; melon; fresh or canned peach, apple pieces, or whipped apple – all these combinations are a great addition to your diabetic breakfast.
+Here are some options for combining fruit with cottage cheese: sliced or whipped bananas; berries – blueberries, strawberries, raspberries, blackberries; melon; fresh or canned peach, apple pieces, or whipped apple – all these combinations are a great addition to your diabetic breakfast.

 For more ideas, you can check our article for Diabetes Foods List.

-It is hard to generalize when it comes to diabetes, but according to studies, generally, a low-carb, high protein meal for breakfast is the best choice for most diabetics.
+It is hard to generalize when it comes to diabetes, but according to studies, a low-carb, high protein meal for breakfast is the best choice for most diabetics.

 This approach is beneficial for both body weight and blood glucose level control.